rustyspoon71/GameCombatSystem/README.md

 This was a project I decided to take on to work a little bit with classes in kotlin.

 This program resembles a combat system similar one to on RuneScape.
-It's not neraly as complex but it was a fun little project.
+It's not nearly as complex but it was a fun little project.
 As RuneScape was something I loved to play as a kid.

 My purpose for the software was really just to help improve my ability in kotlin.